Links on Android Authority may earn us a commission. Learn more.

 Three Go Roam

 While this isn’t technically an international calling package, Three‘s Advanced contract plans offer some exciting terms and conditions.
-These plans not only make it a cheap way to call home when you’re traveling but also to use your data allowance for free calls across a wide range of countries through its Go Roam proposition.
+These plans make it a cheap way to call home when you’re traveling and use your data allowance for free calls across a wide range of countries through its Go Roam proposition.

 If you want a basic calling package, Three offers Call Abroad 100 and Call Abroad Unlimited for 5 pounds and 10 pounds, respectively.
 As you might have guessed, the cheaper plan provides 100 minutes to 55 countries, and the more expensive plan lets you call those 55 nations as much as you want.